Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5C

 Memory Aid

-Real-World Application
+Real-World Example

 A capacitor in your power supply stores energy in its electric field.
 When voltage is applied, charge accumulates on the capacitor plates, creating an electric field that stores energy.
 This stored energy can help smooth out voltage variations.
 The capacitor's capacitance value (in farads) determines how much energy it can store.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Capacitance, Energy storage, Electric field, Capacitors
+Capacitance Energy storage Electric field Capacitors

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5C topic.